October Restoration: 1971 legislative election

 The 8th general election was held on May 5, 1971.
 Park's Democratic Republican Party took 113 seats out of 204.
-However, it didn't reach the minimum condition to pass a constitutional amendment.
-It required the concurrence of two thirds or more of the total members of the National Assembly.
-Therefore, Park couldn't amend the constitution through the lawful procedure.
+However, it did not reach the minimum condition to pass a constitutional amendment, which required the concurrence of two thirds or more of the total members of the National Assembly.
+Therefore, Park could not amend the constitution through the lawful procedure.

 Timeline

 1969 referendum

 In 1969, with a one-time amendment of the constitution, the incumbent president–Park–was allowed to run for a third consecutive term.

 Declaration of a state of emergency

-In December 1971, shortly after winning a third term, Park declared a state of emergency "based on the dangerous realities of the international situation."
+In December 1971, shortly after winning a third term, Park declared a state of emergency "based on the dangerous realities of the international situation".

 Coup

-On October 17, 1972 Park dissolved the National Assembly, suspended the constitution and declared martial law.
-Universities were closed also.
+On October 17, 1972, Park dissolved the National Assembly, suspended the constitution and declared martial law.
+Universities were also closed.
 The press, radio and television were subjected to censorship, and speech was significantly restricted.
-Work was then begun on a new constitution, which was completed in October 27 by the emergency State Council.
+Work was then begun on a new constitution, which was completed on October 27 by the emergency State Council.

 The event was named after Japan's 1868 Meiji Restoration.
-Park Chung-Hee, a former officer in the Japanese-controlled Manchukuo Imperial Army, admired Japanese politics, and called his self–coup Yusin (or Yushin), the Korean pronunciation of the Japanese word Ishin (restoration).
+Park Chung Hee, a former officer in the Japanese-controlled Manchukuo Imperial Army, admired Japanese politics, and called his self–coup Yusin (or Yushin), the Korean pronunciation of the Japanese word Ishin (restoration).